samirbanjanovic/That-Distributed-Integration-Engine/README.md

 - State management follows the same patterns regardless of component complexity

 **Runtime Component Composition:**

-The Component Host enables sophisticated runtime composition:
+The Component Host enables runtime composition:

 *Dynamic Service Discovery*:
 - Components can be loaded from any assembly path